stigkj/ghostdriver_reproduction_of_isshown_bug/README.md

 When successful, the driver script should print the text 'should return this' on the console.

 NB!
 The driver script should download dependencies by it self, courtesy of Groovy's Grape.
-    If this does not work, try to clear you local Maven repository.
+    If this does not work, try to clear your local Maven repository.